5 Tips to Align Your Marketing With Your Website

 If you're the marketing manager responsible for aligning your marketing efforts with your website, I'll assume that you have some issues with how they currently fit together.
 You're doing all the right things, but your company's website is stuck in the dark ages (okay, maybe not that bad but it's not an ideal situation).

-Businesses these days depends on online strategy to begin the top of their sales funnel and to nurture prospective customers.
 So how can you identify what is affecting the effectiveness of your website, and more important, what can you do about it?

 1. Conversion Optimization